You’ve just got a flashy new WiFi modem, or you’re wanting to make your existing one more secure.

-It might be nice to offer your guests free WiFi without needing to give them the password, however remember that you’re also offering the same courtesy to anyone else within range – even your neighbours!
+##Ditch the guest networks## It might be nice to offer your guests free WiFi without needing to give them the password, however remember that you’re also offering the same courtesy to anyone else within range – even your neighbours!

 They’re still using your Internet plan and monthly data allowance, so offering an easy way to bypass your password-protected network isn’t exactly the brightest idea.
 Turning off guest networks is a matter of delving into your particular router’s setup interface, so consult the documentation before poking around in the settings.

-It might seem pretty set-and-forget, but your router actually needs updating from time to time.
+##Keep the firmware current## It might seem pretty set-and-forget, but your router actually needs updating from time to time.
 Firmware patches often address crucial security or performance flaws in your router, so failing to keep it up to date can undermine all your best efforts.